 I think there are a couple of factors here.
 So, I think, firstly, they are going to be part of your team going forward.
 So, if you bring someone onto your cap table, it’s very unlikely that they’re going to disappear or, if they’re sitting on your board, you’re going to be speaking with them at least six times a year, probably more.
 So, just getting on with people who support you is hugely important, especially as the company’s founder, where things are not always going to go well.
-We were very fortunate in that we were on a significant uptick, but at some point in the future, I’m sure we’re going to have some problems you run into.
-So, we want people who will support you through the thick and thin and have your back and focus on the mission.
+We were very fortunate that we were on a significant uptick, but at some point in the future, I’m sure we’re going to have some problems you run into.
+So, we want people who will support you through the thick and thin and to have your back and focus on the mission.
 The other component that we were looking at was we wanted someone who understood the technology.
-So, as you mentioned, we use A.I., we use extended reality, which itself is quite technical, quite complicated.
+So, as you mentioned, we AI use extended reality, which is quite technical and complicated.
 And some pure financial venture capitalists might not understand that and, therefore, they might make assumptions and, again, they might not be able to support you in the best way possible.
-So, we were really after someone who got the mission, who understood the technology, who we got along with, and we were very fortunate in I.Q.
-Capital, which ended up being the lead investor.
+So, we were really after someone who got the mission, who understood the technology, who we got along with, and we were very fortunate IQ Capital, which ended up being the lead investor.
 And we also had Cedar Sinai in Los Angeles participate in the round following on from our seed round.
-So, having some great people on our board who make the process fun, which, for me, was an essential thing; because that’s what building a company should be about.
+So, having some great people on our board who make the process fun was the essential thing; because that’s what building a company should be about.
 And what we saw was an explosion of funding in the digital health space as a result of COVID.

 Did you think you benefited from that?

 Yes.
 Great question.
-I think I always liken it to when I was training or when I was practicing things like soft skills or communication skills.
-So, something like breaking bad news to a patient is incredibly important and, if it’s done poorly, it can lead to a very negative patient experience with the whole healthcare system.
-And so how that’s delivered typically in practice in person is often using role-play with actors or actresses, and a healthcare professional would come in, they would practice a role play.
+I always liken it to when I was training or practicing things like soft skills or communication skills.
+So, something like breaking bad news to a patient is significant and, if it’s done poorly, it can lead to a very negative patient experience with the whole healthcare system.
+And so how that’s delivered typically in practice in person is often using role-play with actors or actresses, and a healthcare professional would come in and practice a role play.
 Then, they would go away and hope they remembered some of that.
-What we want to do and what we have done with some of our analytics is by digitizing that with things like computer-generated avatars, where you can converse with an avatar in a virtual reality headset or on your mobile device, the A.I. will analyze people’s conversation, will examine the decisions they’re making; even analyze things like that the eye contact.
+What we want to do and what we have done with some of our analytics is by digitizing that with things like computer-generated avatars, where you can converse with an avatar in a virtual reality headset or on your mobile device, AI will analyze people’s conversation, will examine the decisions they’re making; even analyze things like that the eye contact.
 When we use some of the headsets that have eye-tracking and stuff like that, we can pull in a huge amount of data, which often in an in-person setting is just lost or subjectively fed back on by an observer.
 And so, with all that data, we can then put it into a scoring system, which allows the trainers the organization to see what the standard is across all of their employees in terms of things like soft skills for these different domains, like breaking bad news, leadership or decision making, so that’s soft skill stuff we capture and then on the more technical skill side, like surgery.
 We’re interested in human factors.
 So, a lot of the video-based training we do, there are decision points in the videos at points where the operation might diverge, depending on what the learner chooses.
 And we can track the speed of those decisions.
-Why they’re choosing those decisions and, again, collect all that data and compare it across individuals.
+Why did they choose those decisions and, again, collect all that data and compare it across individuals?